 How To Make Your Patio Hurricane Proof

-Secure Loose Objects
+1. Secure Loose Objects

-Install Hurricane Shutters
+2. Install Hurricane Shutters

-Trim Your Trees
+3. Trim Your Trees

 Since you love sitting on your patio, you probably also have some beautiful trees nearby.
 Unfortunately, when hurricane-force winds of at least 74 mph come through, tree limbs can be ripped away and cause major damage to your property.
 Should a hurricane be approaching, always trim any nearby limbs from your trees, especially any that might already be weak or damaged.

-Waterproof Patio Coverings
+4. Waterproof Patio Coverings

 When many people get patio coverings, they think the terms “water-resistant” and “waterproof” are interchangeable, when in fact they are not.
-Thus, if you have a pergola as a patio cover, always make sure it is waterproof and made to stand up to heavy rain and hard winds.
+Thus, if you have a pergola as a patio cover, always make sure it’s waterproof and made to stand up to heavy rain and hard winds.
 Otherwise, you may find your patio and part of your home submerged under several inches or more of water.

-Turn Off Your Irrigation System
+5. Turn Off Your Irrigation System

 Needless to say, the ground around your home or patio will not need any additional moisture when a hurricane comes roaring through.
 Should you have a sprinkler system in your yard, always make sure it is turned off well in advance of the storm.
 If you fail to do so, it is almost certain you’ll find uprooted trees on your home and patio.

-Hinge Doors to Swing Outward
+6. Hinge Doors to Swing Outward

 Something many people do not think about, having doors on your home that are hinged to swing outward can make a tremendous difference during a hurricane.
 If your home’s doors are hinged to swing inward, they may fly open thanks to hurricane-force winds, resulting in rain and debris becoming unwanted houseguests.